Glossary

 What Type of Equipment is Tested and Tagged?

-Simply put, any electronic device that has a voltage of less than 50V and has a detachable plug (portable).
-Also, plug in appliances are subjected to the inspection, test, and tag requirement.
-This may include any type of extension cord or harness found in the workplace or industry, provided it is up to 2.5 m in height.
+In short, any electronic device with a voltage of less than 50V and a detachable plug counts as portable and qualifies.
+Plug-in appliances fall under the inspection, test, and tag requirement as well.
+That covers any extension cord or harness found in the workplace or industry, provided it sits up to 2.5 m in height.

 Electrical Appliances Classification:

-Note, testing of new equipment is not necessary.
-You only need to inspect the item without the tester and tag it for future references.
-You can still conduct the test if you wish to be on the safer side.
+Note that new equipment doesn't need to be tested.
+You only have to inspect it without the tester and tag it for future reference, though you can run the test anyway if you'd rather be on the safe side.

 How Frequently Should You Conduct the Test and Tag Process?

-Navigate to the fourth table to get better insight.
-Occasionally, this might vary, depending on the risk evaluation of the workplace in question.
-For more information and guidance on the test and tag industry, apparatus or perhaps have a query concerning the Australian Standards, visit the Test and Tag Training Website.
+For specifics, look to the fourth table.
+The interval can shift depending on the workplace risk assessment.
+For more guidance on the test and tag industry, the equipment, or any question about the Australian Standards, visit the Test and Tag Training Website.

 Benefits of Test and Tagging